validcube/Salad-API-Documentation/README.md

 This repository was meant to
 * ⏩ Accelerate the creation of 3rd-party application that use Salad API!
 (It would certainly bring a interesting competition!
 And not to mention, showcasing their work on Salad Discord!)
 * 🌱 Introduce people into the world of programming!

+# License
+Documentation is licensed under CC-BY-SA-4.0 or `Creative Commons Attribution Share Alike 4.0 International` All of the files in `example` is licensed under MIT License or `Massachusetts Institute of Technology License`